piranm/timetracker/README.md

 A simple tool to make it quick and easy to record your time.
 At the end of the week, you can fill in your timesheet from reliable and accurate data.

+A demo of this project is at http://piranm.github.com/timetracker/

 STATUS: Very much **In Development**

 NOTE: This is not my idea, see History below.